-Clear Environment conducted a number of Tier 1 GreenPower Audits for the 2020 Settlement Period in addition to being appointed to conduct the annual technical audit (Tier 2 Audit).
+Clear Environment conducted a number of Tier 1 GreenPower Audits for the 2021 Settlement Period in addition to being appointed to conduct the annual technical audit (Tier 2 Audit).
 This could constitute a potential or perceived conflict of interest.

-Clear Environment put in place internal processes to avoid a conflict of interest to the satisfaction of the NSW Department of Planning, Industry and Environment.
-All Tier 1 audits conducted were also declared to the GreenPower Program Manager for full transparency.
+Clear Environment put in place internal processes to avoid a conflict of interest to the satisfaction of the GreenPower Program Manager.
+All Tier 1 audits conducted were also declared to the Program Manager for full transparency.

-Structure of the Report
+1.6 Structure of the Report